This Under-The-Radar Eyeshadow Palette Is Flying Off The Shelves

 When Taylor Swift sang "we never go out of style," she was referring to a James Dean look-alike; when we say it, we're referring to the smoky eye.
 Not only is it classically beautiful, it'll never, ever break your heart... if you do it right.

 It seems a hell of a lot of people agree on the quality, too, because the palette is currently sold out on Violet Voss' site.
-But you're not out of luck: Ahead, find the closest alternatives to fall in love with.
+It is still currently available at Beauty Bay, but for how much longer it's hard to tell.
+So if you don't manage to get your hands on the coveted palette, we've rounded up the closest alternatives to fall in love with.